ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 (Firefox - and clones - specific)

-Here are some search plugins for firefox that will let you search the nLab from the firefox search bar.
+Here are some search plugins for firefox that will let you search the nLab from the firefox search bar.  **EDIT:** These are old and may not work with recent versions of Firefox.
+Instead you can use the [search engine creator plugin](https://addons.mozilla.org/en-US/firefox/addon/search-engine-creator/).
+Someone should update these files to conform to [OpenSearch](https://developer.mozilla.org/en-US/Add-ons/Creating_OpenSearch_plugins_for_Firefox); then they might work with other browsers too.

 * [[nlab-search.xml:file]]: searches the nLab (like the search box at the top of every page).
 * [[nlab-goto.xml:file]]: takes you directly to the page with a given exact title (if it exists; otherwise it takes you to an edit box to create such a page).